carmenbianca/report-liferay/plan.md

 - Chapter \ref{planning}: \nameref{planning} --- Lays out intended dates for all
   activities.

+There exists a glossary and list of references at the end.
+In case you are reading this on a computer, you can click on some words to be taken to their definition in the glossary.
+You can also click on the years of the references to be taken to the correct reference entry.

 # Context {#context}

 This chapter details the context in which the internship takes place.
 It also